bjandre/embedded-software-essentials/README.md

   * compile-all - Compiles all source, but does not create libraries or executables.

+  * build-lib - builds all sources necessary to create libraries or executables.

+  * build - builds all sources, create libraries, necessary to link executables.

   * test - Build all, then run any tests.

   * clean - Removes all build artifacts and editor files.

 ## Supported options